prodaft/cradle/ui/README.md

 ## About

-The CRADLE frontend is a modern desktop application built with:
+The CRADLE frontend is a modern application built with:

 - **React** for UI components
-- **Electron** for desktop runtime
 - **Vite** for development and bundling
 - **Tailwind CSS** for styling